-Additionally, the Act allows for temporary registrations for behavior analysts licensed in other jurisdictions and establishes reciprocity for those with comparable qualifications.
-The Arkansas Psychology Board is tasked with administering the provisions of this subchapter and may adopt necessary rules, including an ethics code for behavior analysts.
-Furthermore, the Act amends the composition of the Arkansas Psychology Board to ensure that at least one member is a licensed psychologist with relevant experience in behavior analysis.
+The Act also provides for temporary registration for behavior analysts licensed in other jurisdictions and establishes reciprocity for those with comparable qualifications.
+The Arkansas Psychology Board is tasked with administering the provisions of the Act and may adopt necessary rules, including an ethics code for behavior analysts.
+Furthermore, the Act amends the composition of the Arkansas Psychology Board to include at least one member who is a licensed psychologist with experience in behavior analysis.

 Statutes affected: